 M.S. in Rural Sociology

 Graduate study in rural sociology is available at the master’s level through the Interdepartmental Graduate Program in Sociology.
 The program faculty includes rural sociologists from DAERS and sociologists, anthropologists, and others from the Department of Sociology, Anthropology and Social Work in the College of Liberal Arts.
-There are both thesis and non-thesis options available.
-Financial support (see Student Support section below) generally is provided only to students pursuing the thesis option.
+Both thesis and non-thesis options are available.
+Financial support (see Student Support section below) is often available for students pursuing the thesis option.

 Both degree options in rural sociology share a common core of three courses at the graduate level: social theory, research methods and statistics.
 The first is a thesis option requiring a minimum of 24 hours of graduate level course work and six hours of graduate credit for the thesis.
-The non-thesis option requires a total of 36 hours of graduate course work.
+The non-thesis option requires a total of 36 hours of graduate course work and a capstone paper.

 For More Information